 CA Bundle is the file that contains root and intermediate certificates.
 Together with your server certificate (issued specifically for your domain), these files complete the SSL chain of trust.
 The chain is required to improve the compatibility of the certificates with web browsers, email clients, and mobile devices.

 A missing intermediate is one of the most common causes of SSL connection errors.
-To avoid this issue, you must import the right CA Bundle file.
+To avoid this issue, you must import the right file.
 Moreover, the certificates inside the CA Bundle must be in the correct order.

 Where to find the CA Bundle?